 When initial attempts at verbal persuasion are unsuccessful, the Incident Commander or the authorized designee should make a clear standardized announcement to the gathering that the event is an unlawful assembly, and should order the dispersal of the participants.
 The announcement should be communicated by whatever methods are reasonably available to ensure that the content of the message is clear and that it has been heard by the participants.
 The announcement should be amplified, made in different languages as appropriate, made from multiple locations in the affected area and documented by audio and video.
-The announcement should provide information about what law enforcement actions will take place if illegal behavior continues and should identify routes for egress.
+The announcement should identify routes for egress.
 A reasonable time to disperse should be allowed following a dispersal order.